duneanalytics/docs/docs/app/visualizations/charts-graphs.md

 description: Charts are good for condensing data points into a Visualization.
 Learn how to make them here!
 ---

+**Visualizations make your data come to life!
+You can create Visualizations from any results of a query.**

 Graphs are great for condensing data points into a Visualization.

 With Dune, you can create the following types of graphs: